 - Agent Aika: The Delmogeny a.k.a.
 Delmo Corps.
 The less said about what the Big Bad whom they serve wants to do with them after his grand plan is achieved, the better.

-- In one episode of Ghost in the Shell: Stand Alone Complex, a bad guy of the week is tipped off that the police are trying to track him down.
+- In one episode, a bad guy of the week is tipped off that the police are trying to track him down.
 While a shootout proceeds outside in the hallway, Motoko Kusanagi jumps in through the window.
 One mook notices her and tells two female android bodyguards to fight her off.

 - In another episode the target of an assassination attempt lives in a mansion with Robot Girl guards/maids.

-- Seen also in the original manga with Colonel Tonoda's sexbot suddenly sprouting guns to fend off an attack by a rogue gynoid.
+- In the original Ghost in the Shell manga, Colonel Tonoda's sexbot suddenly sprouting guns to fend off an attack by a rogue gynoid.

 - One villain in City Hunter has an entire militia of female mercenaries guarding his private mansion.
 Said villain was allergic to the presence of other men, hence the justification of this trope.

-- In Mahou Sensei Negima!, Fate's personal Quirky Miniboss Squad is composed exclusively of Cute Monster Girls.
+- Fate's personal Quirky Miniboss Squad is composed exclusively of Cute Monster Girls.
 As of late, he's even dressed them up as maids.

 - Ala Alba itself nearly counts, given that all of them by now have made Pactios with Negi.
 Kotaro is the only outrider in the deal, and when he gets into a Pactio with Natsumi, she's more of a stealth expert than an Action Girl.